chapter 01

 Frank Reichenbacher Ecologist

-You learn so much about the particulars, of a particular species, or a particular area, and then from that build a larger view of the earth and nature as a whole, life as a whole...you learn answers to big picture questions by studying the individual parts.
+You learn so much about the particulars of a particular species, or a particular area, and then from that build a larger view of the earth and nature as a whole, life as a whole.
+You learn answers to big picture questions by studying the individual parts.

-Mammillaria grahamii (fishhook pincushion cactus) at Desert Botanical Garden.
+Fishhook pincushion cactus (Mammillaria grahamii) at Desert Botanical Garden.

 Riparian canyons, grasslands, and oak woodlands are the most recognizable habitats of the Atascosa Highlands.
 However, there is another habitat type which is sometimes overlooked in botanical studies, the anthropogenic biome.
 These are places where the dominant factor driving the ecosystem is human disturbance.
 From tiny stock ponds to large lakes created by damming up canyons, and from old mine sites to strips of land blasted and cleared for border wall construction.
 These “anthromes” are ground zero for the spread of disturbance loving and invasive species.
 The greatest change wrought by intensive human disturbance is often not the complete eradication of life but rather the introduction of different species demographics into the delicate balance that supports diverse native habitats.